AmericanMedicalAssociation/ama-style-guide-2/.github/CONTRIBUTING.md

 * **All Pull Requests must follow the [Pull Request Template](PULL_REQUEST_TEMPLATE.md)**.
 * Encapsulate your work in the smallest discrete chunks possible.
-* The title should be a simple imperative sentence; examples,
+* The title must be a simple imperative sentence; examples,
     * Good: Add Symfony code style documentation.
     * Bad: Adding Symfony code style documentation. [bad because it is declarative]
 * The title must include the JIRA ticket number and the title must match the summary of the JIRA ticket. **Do not work on work that has _not_ already been ticketed**; examples,
     * Good: [EWL-4421] Create News Header Organism
     * Bad: Tools clean up
-* The PR should be atomic: the PR should address an indivisible and irreducible topic.
+* The PR must be atomic: the PR must address an indivisible and irreducible topic.
 The more atomic PRs are the more easily they can be reviewed and merged.
     * Do not address multiple issues in one PR.
-* The PR description should:
+* The PR description must:
     * give context: explain why you are creating the PR, e.g. reference the GitHub issue or JIRA ticket number it addresses
-    * state the solution: the context should lead into what you did to resolve the issue
+    * state the solution: the context must lead into what you did to resolve the issue
     * identify any follow up changes that will be needed and how that is going to be addressed, i.e. what does this PR not address?

 * **Do not review a PR unless it follows the [SG2 Standards](../docs/standards.md)**.
     * If you find that a PR does not follow existing standards instead please add the `review standards` label to the PR and notify the developer and PM in a public slack channel (#dtt-web-dev or #project-styleguide) that you cannot review the PR until it follows the standards.
-* If you create a branch you own it; no one else should modify it without your permission.
+* If you create a branch you own it; no one else must modify it without your permission.
 * If you wish to make a change to someone else's PR, either suggest it in a comment or ask the PR owner to meet with you for a pair programming session/discussion.
 Talking first can solve the problem sooner and increase knowledge sharing which is important to our team.
+* All pull requests must include any creation or updates to relevant visual regression tests.
+For more infomration on how to do this please see the [How do I run tests?](https://issues.ama-assn.org:8446/confluence/pages/viewpage.action?pageId=23298568) document in Confluence.

 ## Git Commit Guidelines

-Commits should be atomic: the commit should be an indivisible and irreducible change.
+Commits must be atomic: the commit must be an indivisible and irreducible change.
 The commit message can be best described with an example, which we will model after Tim Pope's [blog post](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html):

     Capitalized, short (50 chars or less) summary.